-Our algorithm for context resolution uses a profile tree that indexes user preferences based on their associated context.
-Intuitively, the algorithm starts from the query context and incrementally "extends" its coverage until a matching state is found in the profile tree.
+ences that refer to the context states that are most relevant to the context states of the query.
+The algorithm takes advantage of a data structure, called profile tree, that indexes users preferences based on their associated context.
+Intuitively, the algorithm starts from the query context and incrementally "increases" its coverage, until a matching state is found in the profile tree.
 Finally, we evaluate our approach from two perspectives: usability and performance.